BartSte/dotfiles-windows/README.md

 base push
 lin push
 ```
 You will always need the base layer `dotfiles`.
 On top of that you can add an OS specific repostory: `dotfiles-linux` or `dotfiles-windows`.
-Optionally, you can create a private repository that holds sensitive information.
-I called this repository `dotfiles-secret`.
-More information about these repositories is provided below.

 # References
 This repos are inspired on the following projects: